 Nurse Practitioner (NP): A nurse practitioner is an Advanced Practice Registered Nurse who has completed a master’s or doctorate degree and extensive clinical training.
 They make up an integral part of the medical community.
 Our center’s nurse practitioners treat and diagnose a range of acute injuries and can additionally conduct a number of testing services.
 Responsibilities include prescribing medication, obtain medical histories, perform physical exams, diagnose and treat common illnesses and injuries, order screening exams, interpret laboratory data, educate about health promotion and management of chronic diseases and provide referrals to any specialists.
 Many Nurse practitioners have previously worked in nursing, lending incredible knowledge and skills to their role as a medical provider.
-During their graduate work they receive extensive training, which allows them to perform general medical services for patients of all ages.
+During their graduate work they receive extensive training, which allows them to perform general medical services for patients 1 year or older.
 This training and experience also makes NP’s qualified to supervise a team of technicians, assistants and clerical staff.
 On average, nurse practitioners spend 6-8 years in college.
 The NP must pass a licensing board exam to practice medicine and the medical provider must participate in continuous learning to maintain licensure.
 In addition to urgent care centers, nurse practitioners also work in hospitals, primary care offices, college health centers, specialty offices, community health clinics and teach at Universities.
 Nurse practitioners also participate and publish pertinent medical research.
 Some nurse practitioners own, operate, and manage their own clinics.
 Our nurse practitioners here at AFC Urgent Care North Andover often act as our patients’ primary point of contact for several medical needs.

 Physician’s Assistant (PA): physician’s assistants are in high demand, as they offer people in even the most rural areas quality health care, without needing to see a licensed physician.
 While the majority of licensed physician’s assistants have a specific field of medicine that they specialize in; physician’s assistants primarily are versed in a general set of medical skills.
 This makes them a staple in urgent care clinics, as they have the requisite skills necessary to provide most urgent care services.
 Like nurse practitioners, physician’s assistants can also prescribe medication, obtain medical histories, perform physical exams, diagnose and treat common illnesses and injuries, order screening exams, interpret laboratory data, educate about health promotion and management of chronic diseases and provide referrals to any specialist.
 PA’s typically work under the direct supervision of a physician, whom they help with a variety of services.
 In addition to urgent care centers, PA’s also work in hospitals, primary care offices, college health centers, specialty offices, community health clinics and teach at Universities.
 PA’s also participate and publish pertinent medical research.
 Physician’s assistants have a four-year college degree, in addition to a Master’s or doctorate degree.
 They must pass a licensing board examination to practice medicine and participate in continuous learning to maintain licensure.
-They have extensive clinical training which allows them to perform general medical services for patients of all ages.
+They have extensive clinical training which allows them to perform general medical services for patients 1 year or older.
 This experience also makes them qualified to supervise a team of technicians, assistants and clerical staff.

 The physicians, physician’s assistants and nurse practitioners at Doctors Express possess the skills and expertise to provide our Merrimack Valley patients with impeccable care.
 Next time you’re feeling ill, have a nasty cut, or have taken a bad fall, come visit us at 129 Turnpike St in North Andover or 380R Merrimack St in Methuen.